 At R.J.
-Skinner, we’re proud to fly the flag for premium quality block paving from Marshalls, and we are equally proud to be an approved installer for our market-leading partner.
+Skinner Ltd, we’re proud to fly the flag for premium quality block paving from Marshalls, and we are equally pleased to be an approved installer for our market-leading partner.
 Our company, located in Horsham, also constructs driveways and private roads using tarmac (or tarmacadam, to give the material its correct name).
 We also provide installation and surface dressing services using tar-and-chip, which has the more traditional name of macadam.

 The tar-and-chip system we use to create driveways, pathways and private roads requires a gravel base.
-Because we also undertake groundwork for customers in Broadbridge Heath, Burgess Hill and the surrounding areas, this part of the project always comes included in the quotation.
+Because we also undertake groundworks for customers in the surrounding areas, this part of the project always comes included in the quotation.
 Next, our tarmac contractors apply liquid asphalt, or tar, to the gravel base.
 With the tar still hot, we evenly distribute chips into the tar so that they stick to the surface.

-Because our Sussex customers have different design preferences, we source and supply the chips in a selection of different colours.
-As things begin to set, we use a steamroller to press the chips firmly into the tar surface; a system very similar to highway surface dressing.
+Because our customers have different design preferences, we source and supply the chips in various colours.
+As things begin to set, we use a steamroller to press the chips firmly into the tar surface, a system similar to highway surface dressing.

 Benefits of tar-and-chip driveways include:

-The only difficulty with an installation of this kind is finding a company of tarmac contractors small enough in size to handle domestic and light commercial projects.
+The only difficulty with an installation of this kind is finding a company small enough to handle domestic and light commercial projects.
 At R.J.
 Skinner, we welcome enquiries from customers and clients throughout Sussex for jobs of any scale.

 Tar-and-chip driveways have a low installation cost and, because they never require a sealant, also reduce ongoing maintenance expenses.
-Individual chips leave a slightly rough surface texture for better traction whereas the more familiar tarmac and asphalt systems produce a slicker finish.
-The rough surface of tar-and-chip also makes it a great installation choice for private roads in locations such as Horsham, Broadbridge Heath and Burgess Hill.
+Individual chips leave a slightly rough surface texture for better traction, whereas the more familiar tarmac and asphalt systems produce a slicker finish.
+The rough surface of tar-and-chip also makes it a great installation choice for private roads in locations like Horsham.

-Just keep in mind that you’ll need tarmac contractors with an excellent reputation in the Sussex area.
-A poorly-laid surface leaves protrusions that make the surface more difficult to sweep and keep clean with driveways, and harder to clear in the case of private roads.
+Remember that you’ll need tarmac contractors with an excellent reputation.
+A poorly-laid surface leaves protrusions that make the surface more difficult to sweep and keep clean with driveways and harder to clear in the case of private roads.

-Clearing snow from badly-laid tar-and-chip driveways dislodges the chips and this eventually leads to damage.
+Clearing snow from badly-laid tar-and-chip driveways dislodges the chips, eventually leading to damage.
 This results in further surface dressing expenses most homeowners could avoid simply by choosing the right company.
-In the case of driveways, oil leaks from parked vehicles tend to hide much better with tarmac than they do with a block paving installation.
+In the case of driveways, oil leaks from parked vehicles tend to hide much better with tarmac than with a block paving installation.

-Block paving requires less upheaval should the driveway of a Horsham or Sussex home ever need repairing because the bricks lift individually.
+Block paving requires less upheaval should your driveway ever need repairing because the bricks lift individually.
 Tarmac driveways need more uplifting over a larger area.
-That said, our tarmac contractors also provide a patch repair surface to restore the appearance of uplifted tar-and-chip driveways to an exceptionally high standard.
+That said, we also provide a patch repair surface to restore the appearance of uplifted tar-and-chip driveways to an exceptionally high standard.